alfonso-vizcaino/Cell-UNet/README.txt

-# Source code for article: _Pixel-wise Classification in Hippocampus Histological Images_
+# Source code for article: Neuron cell count with deep learning in highly dense hippocampus images

 If you find this work useful, please consider citing this work as: